Let's own our attention! Wait, what does that even mean?

 In order to survive and flourish as a species, we humans developed the ability to focus on what matters, shift focus when the environment changes, and ignore distractions.

 That set of abilities is at the heart of attention.
-And, when you think about it, attention—what we focus on and how we either keep or shift our focus—bascially determines what we think about, feel, and choose to do.
+And, when you think about it, attention—what we focus on and how we either keep or shift our focus—basically determines what we think about, feel, and choose to do.

 We humans use our attention in amazing ways.
 We can go deep into things we really care about.
 We can point our focus into the past to remember.
 We can look ahead to plan for the future and weigh our options as we make complex decisions.
 We can also build strong relationships, and think and feel in elaborate, sophisticated ways—all thanks to attention.